fantana21/SoftwareDevelopment/GeneralGuidelines.md

 This automatically leads to those constructs being smaller, which in turn helps with the KISS principle since smaller functions, classes and modules are easier to understand than big ones.

-The single responsibility principle is also the first (and probably most import) of the so called [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+The single responsibility principle is also the first (and probably most import) of the so-called [SOLID principles](https://en.wikipedia.org/wiki/SOLID).

 TODO: add rest of the SOLID principles